Nagaraja-Kamatar/LaslesVPN/README.md

 ### 4. One-Click Connect

 Experience a seamless connection with the one-click connect feature.
 Effortlessly establish a secure VPN connection without any complicated setup.
-### 4. User Accounts

-Create an account to personalize your shopping experience.
-Save your favorite flowers, track your order history, and receive exclusive promotions and discounts.

 ### 5. Search Functionality